ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Issued to the same C, and associated with the same authentication credential of C.
 * Issued for the same RS as identified by the same authentication credential.

-Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
+Upon a successful update of access rights (see {{update-access-rights-c-as}}), the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

-In this profile, a token series is characterized by access tokens used between a given pair (C, RS) having the same "session\_id" in the EDHOC\_Information (see {{edhoc-parameters-object}}) and bound to the same authentication credential AUTH\_CRED\_C of C.
+In this profile, a token series comprises access tokens that are used between a given pair (C, RS), are bound to the same authentication credential AUTH\_CRED\_C of C, and specify the same value in the "session\_id" field of the EDHOC\_Information object (see {{edhoc-parameters-object}}) in their "edhoc_info" claim.

-AS assigns the "session\_id" to the EDHOC\_Information when issuing the first access token of a new series.
-That "session\_id" remains fixed throughout the series lifetime.
+AS assigns the value of "session\_id" when issuing the first access token of a new series.
+That "session\_id" value remains fixed throughout the series lifetime.

-When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share both the following properties with the access tokens of the new series, irrespective of the used ACE profile:
+When assigning the "session\_id" value, AS MUST ensure that it was not used in a previous series whose access tokens share both the following properties with the access tokens of the new series, irrespective of the used ACE profile:

 * issued to the same client C; and
 * issued for the same RS.